rughh/ruby-unconf-website/index.md

 It's probably not a good idea to try to go by car, as parking space is very limited and even on a saturday, we can't really recommend driving in Hamburgs inner city.

-If you are arriving from Hamburg Airport, you should take the S-Bahn (Metro) to Barmbek and the the U-Bahn to Mundsburg.
+If you are arriving from Hamburg Airport, you should take the S-Bahn (Metro) to Barmbek and then the U-Bahn to Mundsburg.

 ### Surroundings